victorcas04/PartyRush/README.md

 ### TODO LIST
 </p>

+Bugfixing:
+ - Win and gameover screens wont work with popup (remove from parent wont work)
+ - Some materials not loading on standalone/build
+ - Make a build and do git release

 Feedback:
  - New: Camera shakes and rumbles on death and merge
  - New: Add bg music, sfx when moving, dying, merging, and completing the level
+ - Make a build and do git release

  Gameplay:
  - New: Add some kind of stats (number of moves, time, deaths, number of merges, etc) so we can add a score or something